 Amanda Lollar, Founder and President

 Amanda is an author of both scientific and popular literature about bats, including her most recent work, Standards and Medical Management for Captive Insectivorous Bats.
 Amanda is a licensed bat care specialist in the State of Texas, permitted to work with threatened and endangered species.
 Growing up she had the unique existence of bouncing between the life of an army brat and a farm girl, and -starting with a crippled chicken- began rescuing animals at around age twelve.
 In 1988, she found an injured bat on a hot Texas sidewalk.
 She nursed it back to health, and in the process this small helpless creature taught Amanda the enchanting language of bats, sparking her indelible love for this remarkable species.
 In 1994, Amanda liquidated her furniture business to found Bat World Sanctuary.
 She credits her military upbringing with giving her the discipline it took to keep the organization going despite tremendous odds, and credits her farm life for enabling her to love all creatures great and small.
+Since founding the organization in 1994, Amanda has volunteered her time 7 days a week, 365 days per year, 12 to 16 hours per day.
 Click here to read her CV.

 Dottie Hyatt, Vice President

 Dottie Hyatt is a retired International Project Manager and a very active licensed bat specialist.
-She is also Director of Bat World Lone Star located in North-central Texas.
 She has worked with everything from bunnies to manatees in her native south Florida, and now concentrates her efforts exclusively to helping bats.
 Because bats are an integral part of most ecosystems, yet they are the most misunderstood animal on earth, it is only through education that we can change ecological devastation going forward.
 Dottie has been presenting out reach education programs about bats for nearly 10 years to school children as well as adults, and also co-instructs Bat World’s one-day workshops which are held throughout the year.
 Dottie has had articles in the press from the Washington Post to the Ft.
 Worth Star Telegram to the Miami Herald.
 She has also been featured on television and the radio.
+Dottie has volunteered her services to Bat World Sanctuary since 2000.

 Denise Tomlinson, Treasurer